openstax/napkin-notes/kevin/concept_coach_event_based_spa.md

 ## What appears at the bottom of a `Concept Coach` `page`?
-(OBE)

-For `pages` with associated `CC exercise pools`, there will be an exercise `slider`.
+For `pages` with associated `CC exercise pools`, there will a button that indicates that `Concept Coach` exericses are available.

-Exercises in the `slider`
-must be completed in order,
+When the button is pushed,
-and only the next incomplete exercise is shown
+the student is taken
-(though past completed exercises can be reviewed).
+to a page where they can view/complete exercises in any order they wish.

 For `pages` with no `CC exercise pools`, there will be a 'finish' or 'continue' button
 (or the like).

-## How many exercises are in the `slider`?
-(OBE)
+## How many exercises are issued?

 Exercises are broken into two groups:
 `core` and `spaced practice`.

-The number of `core` exercises will be chosen by Tutor(?), and will cover the current 'page'.
+The number of `core` exercises will be chosen by Tutor(?), and will cover the current `page`.

 The number of _potential_ `spaced practice` exercises will be determined by the `k-ago-map`